Mig-uel/revature-pep/week_12/day_1/README.md

 - SPAs loads a single page which is a disadvantage for SEO as search engines may have difficulty indexing dynamic content.
 - SPAs requires many browser resources, which can lead to performance issues on low-end devices or slow network connections.
 - SPAs are prone to security vulnerabilities, such as cross-site scripting (XSS) attacks, if not properly implemented.

+## Webpack

+Webpack is a powerful module bundler for JavaScript applications.
+It takes modules with dependencies and generates static assets representing those modules.
+Webpack is highly configurable and can be extended with plugins and loaders to handle various types of files and transformations.

+- Webpack is a powerful module bundler.
+- A JavaScript file that contains all the files that belong together and served to the client in a response to a request is called a bundle.
+- A bundle can include JavaScript files, CSS files, images, and other assets.

+The following files can be configured in Webpack:

+- **Entry**: The entry point is the file where Webpack starts bundling.
+It can be a single file or multiple files.
+- **Output**: The output configuration specifies where the bundled files will be saved and how they will be named.
+- **Loaders**: Loaders are used to transform files before they are bundled.
+They can be used to transpile code, compile stylesheets, and more.
+- **Plugins**: Plugins are used to extend Webpack's functionality.
+They can be used to optimize the bundle, generate HTML files, and more.
+- **Mode**: The mode configuration specifies whether Webpack should optimize the bundle for development or production.
+- **DevServer**: The dev server configuration specifies how Webpack should serve the bundled files during development.

+### Implementation

+In order to configure Webpack, the following files are needed:

+- `package.json`: This file contains the dependencies and scripts for the project.
+- `src/tsconfig.json`: This file contains the TypeScript configuration for the project.
+- `webpack.config.js`: This file contains the Webpack configuration for the project.
+- `karma.conf.js`: This file contains the Karma configuration for the project.
+- `config/`: This directory contains the configuration files for the project.

+But there is no `webpack.config.js` file in an Angular project created with Angular CLI because the Angular CLI abstracts away the Webpack configuration.

+However, if you navigate to the `node_modules/@angular/cli/` and to the `package.json` file, you will see that the Angular CLI has Webpack as a dependency.
+This means that the Angular CLI uses Webpack under the hood to bundle and build Angular applications.

+#### Accessing Webpack Configuration

+If you need to customize the Webpack configuration in an Angular project created with Angular CLI, you can use the `ng eject` command.
+This command will extract the Webpack configuration files from the Angular CLI and place them in your project directory, allowing you to modify them as needed.

+> Note: The `ng eject` command has been deprecated in recent versions of Angular CLI.
+Instead, you can use custom builders or third-party tools like `ngx-build-plus` to extend or modify the Webpack configuration without ejecting.